MTJB/blog_marktjbrown/content/posts/2021-12-02-til-tsql-string-compare/index.md

 ---

 ## Summary 📖
 I set off down this path of enlightenment as I investigated a customer issue that "could never happen".
-I paused briefly to wipe the egg off my face the dug into how it could happen.
+I paused briefly to wipe the egg off my face then dug into how it could happen.

 To keep my Car Garage analogy flowing, imagine you own a franchise that sells many flavours of car - BMW, Mercedes, and the like.
 The used car market is booming and you now automate the process of diverting incoming shipments to the right garage - for example you want all Mercedes to go to Garage A, All BMWs to Garage B, and so on (I'm really trying here..).